As one of Japan’s top sites, a day trip to Miyajima Island to see the famous floating Itsukushima Torii Gate is a must while in Japan.

 A Guide to Miyajima Island Japan Home of the Floating Torii Gate

-One of my very favorite stops in Japan was to Miyajima Island, home of the famous floating Torii of Itsukushima Shrine.
+One of my very favorite stops in Japan was to visit Miyajima Island, home of the famous floating Torii of Itsukushima Shrine.

 I have seen pictures of this infamous floating torii gate, often referred to as the Itsukushima Shrine, but actually never really knew where it was, other than Japan.
 Lucky for me, I have a good friend who lives in Japan, quite close to this island, who arranged for us to take a day trip.
 I’m so glad because I never would have found it on my own!